 How to upskill yourself

-A guide to levelling up.
+A guide to professional leveling up

 Upskilling is more than just a buzzword, and today there are more options than ever for growing your skillset and branching out into new areas.

 But what are your options, and how do you do it successfully?
 Here are some tips.

 What does upskilling mean, and why do employers value it?

 As the name suggests, upskilling is all about developing your capabilities in order to reach higher levels of competence.
 This can refer both to building on skill areas where you already have a degree of proficiency, and also learning something entirely new from scratch.
 The ultimate idea is that you come out of the process more highly skilled than when you started.

 From this description, it should be pretty obvious why employees who are keen on upskilling are an attractive proposition to employers looking to fill vacant roles within their teams.
 Firstly, such employees typically have more skills under their belts, likely making them more capable members of the team, who can help to move the business forward.
 Secondly, if you’ve upskilled in the past, chances are that you’ll want to keep doing so in the future.
 This means employers know they’re be hiring someone who’s likely to become even more of an asset over time, rather than someone who’s looking to settle into a comfortable job where they don’t need to challenge themselves.

 In your searches around upskilling, you may have come across a related term, reskilling.
 There are definitely areas of overlap between these two as, ultimately, they’re both about expanding your skill set.
 However, there’s one key difference.